nbfigueroa/epimodel-sens/README.md

   * *Cambridge SIR model*: An age and social-contact structured SIR model.
 It can assess the impact of social distancing (non-pharma interventions) controls by modifying the contact structures.
     * **Details:** The data of infected people is obtained from the website [Worldometers](https://www.worldometers.info/coronavirus/), [paper](https://arxiv.org/pdf/2003.12055.pdf) and [code](https://github.com/rajeshrinet/pyross).

-  * *Michigan SIR model*: An eSIR that is formulated as stochastic state-space model.
+  * *Michigan eSIR model*: An eSIR that is formulated as stochastic state-space model.
 Offers two types of models, one with quarantine compartment (i.e. eSQIR) and one without.
     * **Details:** Estimates r0, infection period from observed data so far, accepts prior distributions over these parameters to represent known values, uses time varying quarantine and growth rate parameters.
-Does not justify why particular growth rate scaling is used for particular intervention strategies.
-Code implemented in R.
+Does not justify why particular growth rate scaling is used for particular intervention strategies. [paper]( https://doi.org/10.1101/2020.02.29.20029421) and [code](https://github.com/lilywang1988/eSIR).

 **SEIR (Susceptible-Exposed-Infected-Recovered) type**
   * *vanilla SEIR model*: